Chart Color Schemes

 Point Cook - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Point Cook - East has a population where 49.3% speak a language other than English at home, and 54.1% were born overseas.
-Christianity is the predominant religion with 40.9%.
-Hinduism stands out at 11.7%, higher than Greater Melbourne's 15.7%.
+Point Cook-East, as per the 2016 Census, has a population where 49.3% speak languages other than English at home and 54.1% were born overseas.
+Christianity is the predominant religion in Point Cook-East, with 40.9%.
+Hinduism shows an overrepresentation at 11.7%, compared to Greater Melbourne's 15.7%.

 Frequently Asked Questions - Diversity